Well here it is – the long awaited “Part 2” to The Seven Deadly Sins of Wedding Guests. If you missed “Part 1”, get caught up by clicking here:

 7.)
 Let The Couple Eat

 I know that this all sounds harsh and you’re probably thinking that I’ve sailed one too many trips on the bitchy boat.
 And I’m okay with you thinking that.
-Because I’m here for the bride and for the groom and for their best day ever.
+Because I’m here for the couple and for their best day ever.
 If I have prompted you to think about what you might do to increase the happiness of the couple by simply behaving yourself and acting kindly then my job here is done!

 Owner, Yellow Umbrella Events